datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

-​(c) The divorce of any Member, if in connection with any divorce proceedings any court orders the Member to transfer all or a portion of such Member’s Units to such Member’s spouse or otherwise;
+​(c) The divorce of any Member, if in connection with any divorce proceedings any court orders the Member to transfer all or a portion of such Member's Units to such Member's spouse or otherwise;

 ​(d) Any other involuntary Transfer or Transfer by operation of law of all or a portion of the Member's Units or any circumstances where such